strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 [![Review the new Network load balancer before creating it]({{ "/assets/2020-01-06-nlb-create-wizard-review.png" }})](/assets/2020-01-06-nlb-create-wizard-review.png)

-Now you should see the load balancer being provisioned.
+You should now see the load balancer being provisioned.
-That takes normally few minutes and when it is done the _State_ changes to _active_.
+That normally takes a few minutes and when it is done the _State_ changes to _active_.

 [![Wait for the load balancer provisioning to finish]({{ "/assets/2020-01-06-nlb-provisioning.png" }})](/assets/2020-01-06-nlb-provisioning.png)

 However, in the wizard, we created only the target group for the bootstrap service.
 We will need to create the target groups also for the different brokers.
 That can be done in the _Target Groups_ section of the EC2 dashboard.
-When you go there, you should already see the bootstrap target group there.
+You should already see the bootstrap target group there.

 [![Overview of the target groups]({{ "/assets/2020-01-06-nlb-target-groups.png" }})](/assets/2020-01-06-nlb-target-groups.png)

-Click the _Create Target Group_ button and in the wizard fill in following fields:
+Click the _Create Target Group_ button and in the wizard fill in the following fields:
 * Enter the name for your target group.
-I my case I used `my-custer-kafka-0`.
+In my case I used `my-custer-kafka-0`.
 * Select the _Target type_ as _Instance_.
 * Select _TCP_ as _Protocol_.
 * As a _Port_, use the node port of your broker service with index 0.